Use of standard procedures avoids confusion and shortens transmitting time.

 - Keep messages brief and clear

 - Be familiar with the type and syntax of emergency, urgency and safety messages

 - State your position, the nature of the distress, the time afloat, the type of vessel and the number of people involved if making a distress call

 - Stop transmitting when requested to do so by a coast station.

-The Office of Maritime Communications at the Australian Maritime College (AMC) is responsible for the management of marine radio examinations and certification services in Australia.
-Visit the AMC website for more information and the Marine Radio Operators Handbook.
+The Office of Maritime Communications at the Australian Maritime College (AMC) is responsible for the management of Marine Radio Operators Certificates in Australia.